hokkaido/e2e-testing-with-protractor/README.md

 });
 ```

-We extend this principle to shared page components, such as headers, footers and AngularJS directives:
+We extend this principle to shared page components, such as headers, footers and AngularJS directives and can then re-use these components:

 ```javascript
 var HomePage = function() {